 As they bring new methodologies and ideas directly into the classroom, TEA participants have an immediate impact on student learning.
 In addition to their unique expertise, participants also share knowledge gained through formal and informal trainings from their school and larger education communities.

-How to apply: You can find all the information about the program and how to apply at www.fulbrightteacherexchanges.org.
-Applications for 2021 will be received until February 21st, 2020, Eastern Standard Time.
-Only online applications will be accepted.
+You can find all the information about the program and how to apply in www.fulbrightteacherexchanges.org.
+Applications for the program in 2023 will be received through February 18, 2022, Eastern time zone.
+Only online applications will be received.